 Zinc pest was unpredictable because there were so many variables.
 If the zinc started out pure enough and few people threw wrappers into the mix that day, most of the product would be fine.
 But the more lead got into the mix, the more volatile the product would be.

 But within a few years, those Dorfan trains were breaking apart without anyone doing anything.
 That’s a problem when your selling point was quality.
+And unlike their competitors, they didn’t have an earlier design to fall back on.
 By 1934, Dorfan was out of business, lasting only 10 years on the market.

 Dorfan was hardly the only example of this.
 Early Dinky diecast vehicles are also prone to this issue.
 But the problem grew less common over the course of the 1930s as manufacturing and refining processes improved.

-Today, zinc pest can still occur, but it’s fairly rare.
+Today, zinc pest can still occur, but it’s fairly rare given that we’ve had a century to figure out die casting.
 It tends to happen in waves as manufacturing or some other part of the supply chain moves to new countries where diecasting is an unfamiliar process.
-Once everyone in the supply chain understands the tricky nuances of diecasting, zinc pest disappears again, at least until pricing pressures disrupt the supply chain.
+Once everyone in the supply chain understands the tricky nuances of diecasting, zinc pest disappears again, at least until pricing pressures disrupt the supply chain again.

 Conditions that exacerbate zinc pest